How to Conduct a Language Sample Analysis Using ELSA

 - Generate a professional, evaluation-ready report

-Audio Sample 1 – Frog, Where Are You?
-(TELL)
+Audio Sample 1 - Frog Goes to Dinner (TELL)

 Audio Sample 2 - Frog Goes to Dinner (RETELL)